 This mistake is the one you want to avoid most when you’re using apple cider to remove skin tags.
 This mistake will almost definitely render all your efforts with acv useless.

-If you’re serious about getting rid of skin tags with this apple cider vinegar skin tags remedy, make sure you stay consistent with your treatments.
+If you’re serious about getting rid of skin tags with this all-natural remedy, make sure you stay consistent with your treatments.
 Don’t get tempted to skip treatments at all; not even just one night.
 In fact, don’t even think about it.

 Skipping one night will become two nights.
 After that, it could eventually become never.
 By the time you decide it’s time to get back on track with your treatments, you’re already back at square one.
 This can repeat over and over again.
 You trap yourself in a loop where you don’t maintain treatments long enough to see it work.
 After a few repeats, you become convinced that it doesn’t work.
 You end up writing off the one remedy that could have worked.

 Of course, there will be times when you’ll want to give it a rest for a few days.
 You may even need to stop entirely.
 As mentioned earlier, acv can cause chemical burns and that usually means pain.
 If the pain becomes too much, it’s best to give it a rest for a couple of days.

 If the burn is bad, you’ll either want to give it a rest for a while.
 It might also be best to stop trying acv, let it heal and then search for a different remedy.
 Your skin may just be too sensitive to acv; making vinegar a bad choice for you.